 There’s something about the summer in Italy which makes the city’s delights pale in comparison to the natural world.
-Whether you love beaches or mountains, relaxing in the heat or flexing your legs, here are five cheap and cheerful ideas for getting back to nature in and around Rome.
-We’ve favoured plans that involve public transport but you might need a car for some of these days out.
+Whether you love beaches or mountains, relaxing in the heat or flexing your legs, here are five cheap and cheerful ideas for nature excursions in Rome.
+I’ve favoured plans that involve public transport but you might need a car for some of these days out.

 The well-organised sea-front of Ostia (it’s covered in private bathing establishments, apart from the odd strip of public beach) always does the job if you’ve got a couple of spare hours and you fancy reclining under an umbrella on a sunbed.
 Take the Lido train from Porta San Paolo to Lido Centro (about 30 minutes), walk over the road, past the church of Santa Maria Regina Pacis and you’ll reach the sea-front, where you have your pick of stabilimenti.
 If you’d rather not pay to lounge and you prefer a bit more space, the best public beaches are the eight cancelli of Castel Fusano.
 Stay on the train until the Cristoforo Colombo stop and then take the 07 MARE bus for the cancelli (I like cancello number 8, just because it’s a bit more spacious, but do experiment as they are all quite different).